 Malaysia, beautiful blue lagoon.

 Given Malaysia is an equatorial country, the whole of Malaysia experiences an equatorial climate with high climates and wet months round the year.
-However the annual variation here is only less than 3°C. The principal differences of climate within the country are those occurring from difference of altitude and the coverage of the coastal lowlands to the irregular southwest and northeast monsoon winds.
+However, the annual variation here is only less than 3°C. The principal differences of climate within the country are those occurring from the difference of altitude and the coverage of the coastal lowlands to the irregular southwest and northeast monsoon winds.

 Temperatures are consistently high throughout the year.
 On the cape, climates average around 27°C. However the coastal areas in East Malaysia see minimum temperatures averaging at 23°C, and high temperatures soar up to around 32°C; temperatures again are relatively lower in the highlands were altitude varies greatly.